zeeshanshaheen569/coding-task-react/README.md

 ## Coding Task (React)

-This coding task is for a Frontend developer and assumes that you are familiar with React and REST.
+This coding task is for a frontend developer and assumes that you are familiar with React.

 Your task is to build a simple UI which consumes the provided API and demonstrates the below functionality.